Enos (butterfly)

 Enos is a genus of gossamer-winged butterflies (family Lycaenidae).
-Among these, it belongs belong to the tribe Eumaeini of the subfamily Theclinae.
+Among these, it belongs to the tribe Eumaeini of the subfamily Theclinae.
 These small butterflies occur essentially all over the Neotropics.

 This genus has a somewhat convoluted nomenclatorial and taxonomic history.
 It was established only fairly recently, but most of its members were in fact already known to the 19th century researcher William Chapman Hewitson.
 Hewitson did not yet recognize their distinctness though, and included them in his "wastebin genus" Thecla.
 However, the two genera are not particularly close relatives among their subfamily.

 Classification

 The genus was established within months by different team of authors; as usual in such cases, the junior synonym Falerinota was abolished in favor of the older name Enos.
 Its known species are, as of 2011: